 The results of the tests were very illuminating and have led us to reassess our approach to labelling caffeine levels on our teas.
 What the tests show is that it is difficult to make generalisations about the caffeine levels found in the different categories of tea, which are commonly made by tea companies.

-Following these results, we will no longer be labelling our teas as low, moderate or high in caffeine, unless we have tested the specific batch to of tea on sale.
+Following these results, we will no longer be labelling our teas as low, moderate or high in caffeine, unless we have tested the specific batch of tea on sale.

 Which teas contain caffeine?